Angry Birds Stella

 Angry Birds Stella, listed as Angry Birds Slingshot Stella, was a 2014 puzzle video game and the second spin-off from the Angry Birds series, developed by Rovio Entertainment.
-Announced on February 13, 2014, Rovio stated that the game would be accompanied by a toy-line with Telepods, and a television series.
+Announced on February 13, 2014, Rovio stated that the game would be accompanied by a toy line from Telepods, and a television series.
 The game was released on September 4, 2014 and was discontinued on September 8, 2015.

 This game is primarily based on an Angry Birds character who was first introduced in the Angry Birds Seasons level set "Back to School", which was released in August 2012.
 It begins with Stella leaving the rest of the Angry Birds flock and setting off to Golden Island to visit four other friends for vacation.
 However, Gale and an army of pigs steal Stella's map of Golden Island and her photo album, which leads Stella and her friends to embark on a journey to stop Gale from stealing the golden items on the island and retrieve the pictures in the photo album.